pc-1827/distributed-job-queue/README.md

 ### What is Distributed Job Queue?

-Distributed Job Queue is a Node.js library that provides a fast and robust job processing system based on Redis.
+Distributed Job Queue is a [Node.js library](https://www.npmjs.com/package/distributed-job-queue) that provides a fast and robust job processing system based on Redis.

 While it is possible to implement queues using raw Redis commands, this library offers an API that abstracts away the low-level details and enhances Redis's basic functionality.
 This allows you to handle more complex use cases with ease.

+Refer to [docs](https://github.com/pc-1827/distributed-job-queue/blob/master/docs/REFERENCE.MD) for more information on how to use the library and its features.

+You can use the [job-queue-dashboard](https://github.com/pc-1827/job-queue-dashboard) UI for monitoring jobs in the queue.

 This project is heavily inspired by [Bull](https://github.com/OptimalBits/bull).